PavanRangani/docs/docs/prd/philanthropy/contribution.md

     - There is a formula to show total `Multiple Donation` for a period.
 [See this](https://drive.google.com/file/d/1jxLGOqhSnwmOWP1f2CmKcohBa6Sy_aVJ/view)
     - Total of  `Donation Multiple = (Tax Deductible Amount / Total Tax Deductible) x Donation Multiple`.
     - For grant given by foundation, `Total of Donation Multiple` is not applicable.
+  - LOA : Show status of LOA.
+Its value either `Yes` or `-`.
   - Contribution Notes
     - Notes of the Contribution.
     - If Notes is not available then show `-`.
+    - If notes are too long then it appears it in next line.
+(Do not show ellipsis)
 - On hover of row shows hover effect
 - On hover shows vertmore action menu at right side on the row.
-  - Vertmore actions: `Edit`, `Delete`
+  - Vertmore actions: `View Contribution`, `Edit`, `Delete`
-- On click of row, opens contribution view dialog.
+  - On click of `View Contribution`, opens view dialog of that contribution.
+  - On click of `Edit`, open edit dialog of that contribution.
+  - On click of `Delete`, open delete confirmation dialog.